-Definitions
+3 Definitions

 Appropriate Authority for the purposes of the New Zealand Whistleblower Laws, includes (but is not limited to) any officer of New Zealand Parliament, the membership body of a particular profession with the power to discipline its members, and the persons or bodies listed in the second column of Schedule 2 of the New Zealand Whistleblower Laws, which includes (but is not limited to) the Ombudsman, WorkSafe New Zealand, the New Zealand Police, and the Commerce Commission.

-Discloser

-for the purposes of the New Zealand Whistleblower Laws, means an individual who is or was formerly: a Bapcor employee, secondee or contractor; concerned in the management of Bapcor (such as a person who is or was a member of the board or governing body of Bapcor); or a volunteer working for Bapcor without reward or expectation of reward for that work.
+Discloser for the purposes of the New Zealand Whistleblower Laws, means an individual who is or was formerly: a Bapcor employee, secondee or contractor; concerned in the management of Bapcor (such as a person who is or was a member of the board or governing body of Bapcor); or a volunteer working for Bapcor without reward or expectation of reward for that work.
+Disclosure when a concern is raised by a Whistleblower regarding actual or suspected Misconduct under this Policy.
+Disclosure Officer the nominated contacts at Bapcor for the externally managed, independent disclosure service managed by STOPline - this includes the Chair of the Board's Audit & Risk Committee, the Lead Independent Director, Executive Chair & Chief Executive Officer, Chief Financial Officer, and Chief People and Culture Officer.

-Disclosure

-when a concern is raised by a Whistleblower regarding actual or suspected Misconduct under this Policy.

-Disclosure Officer

-the nominated contacts at Bapcor for the externally managed, independent disclosure service managed by STOPline - this includes the Chair of the Board's Audit & Risk Committee, Chief Executive Officer and Managing Director, Chief Financial Officer, and Executive General Manager - Human Resources.
 These Disclosure Officers are authorised Eligible Recipients for the purposes of the Australian Whistleblower Laws.

-Eligible Recipient

-a person authorised under the Australian Whistleblower Laws to receive disclosures that qualify for protection in relation to Bapcor.
+Eligible Recipient a person authorised under the Australian Whistleblower Laws to receive disclosures that qualify for protection in relation to Bapcor.
 Eligible recipients include the Disclosure Officers, officers, senior managers, internal or external auditors or member of an audit team conducting an audit or an actuary at Bapcor.
 For tax-related matters eligible recipients include a person registered under Australian law as a tax agent or Business Activity Statement (BAS) agent in relation to Bapcor's tax or BAS related affairs.

-Investigation

-process to look into a Disclosure made under this Policy.

-Misconduct

-any unethical, unlawful or undesirable behaviour.
-This may be actual or suspected misconduct, an improper state of affairs or circumstances in relation to Bapcor including:

-- A material breach of the Bapcor Code of Conduct or company policies; - Conduct or proposed conduct that is against the law; - Dishonest, fraudulent, corrupt or unlawful conduct or practices; - Misleading or deceptive conduct, which may include improper or misleading accounting, financial or tax practices; - Harassment, discrimination, bullying or coercion; - Conduct endangering the health and safety or any person or persons which has been reported to management but not acted upon; - Actions within the control of Bapcor which are a significant danger to the environment;
+Investigation process to look into a Disclosure made under this Policy.
+Misconduct any unethical, unlawful or undesirable behaviour.
+This may be actual or suspected misconduct, an improper state of affairs or circumstances in relation to Bapcor including: A material breach of the Bapcor Code of Conduct or company policies; Conduct or proposed conduct that is against the law; Dishonest, fraudulent, corrupt or unlawful conduct or practices; Misleading or deceptive conduct, which may include improper or misleading accounting, financial or tax practices; Harassment, discrimination, bullying or coercion; Conduct endangering the health and safety or any person or persons which has been reported to management but not acted upon; Actions within the control of Bapcor which are a significant danger to the environment;

-- Any action taken against or harm suffered by a person as a result of making a Disclosure under this Policy; - Any other behaviour or actions which may cause loss to Bapcor or which may be detrimental to its interests; and - for the purposes of New Zealand Whistleblower Laws, Serious Wrongdoing.

-Protected Disclosure for the purposes of New Zealand Whistleblower Laws, has the meaning set out at part 1 above.

-Receiver

-in relation to Disclosures made in relation to Bapcor in New Zealand, a person authorised under the New Zealand Whistleblowers Laws to receive Protected Disclosures.
-Receivers include Bapcor, the head or deputy head of Bapcor, and any Appropriate Authority.

-Serious Wrongdoing